Developing regional partnerships

 The below case studies showcase examples of how a partnership can grow and develop from one initial meeting and small scale project, to multiple collaborations and a longstanding, mutually beneficial, partnership.

-If you're looking to develop a partnership with the University of Sheffield, contact our business gateways who will be happy to discuss the options available.
+If you're looking to develop a partnership with the University of Sheffield you can contact our business gateways who will be happy to discuss the options available.

 Enabling world-leading technology